codecademy-engineering/bootstrap/README.md

 * macOS

-  Ideally make sure macOS is up to date (this could take a while, and may require restarting)
+  Ideally make sure macOS is up to date (this could take a while)
   ```sh
   sudo softwareupdate -i -a
   ```